 - The box includes batteries for immediate use

-- Can work well at high altitudes as high as 7000 ft
+- It can work well at high altitudes as high as 7000 ft

 - Has a wide range of water pressure from 2 to 120 psi